Poisoning

 glutathione peroxidase is an important antioxidant

-these two enzymes in protecting us from free-radical damage cannot be
+two enzymes in protecting us from free-radical damage cannot be overlooked.

 plasma), are sensitive to changes in copper intake.
 Surprisingly, copper